renzibei/fph-table/README.md

-If the range of your keys are limited, and they won't change at some time of your program, you can set a large max_load_factor and then call rehash(element_size) to rehash the elements to smaller slots if the load_factor can be smaller in that case.
+If the range of your keys are limited, and they won't change at some time of your program, you can set a large max_load_factor and then call rehash(element_size) to rehash the elements to smaller slots if the load_factor can be larger in that case.
 (Make sure almost no new keys will be added to the table after this because the insert operation will be very slow when the load_factor is very large.)